 8. In rooms with less natural light, try painting the walls a darker colour.

 While this might seem counterproductive, making your rooms darker, where you desperately wished there was more natural light, will better match the mood of the room, turning the overall impression a room gives from ‘lacking in light’ to ‘moody and romantic’.
 A good colour to achieve this, in particular, is teal.
+Check out out our how to paint a room blog for great tips on how best to achieve this.

 Image credit : Tapi.co.uk